mghpcsim/rtd-nese/docs/source/services.rst

 However, more than 200 TB cartridges have been demonstrated in lab settings for several years already, and `400 TB tape cartridges are anticipated in 2028 <https://blocksandfiles.com/2020/06/29/fujifilm-400tb-magnetic-tape-cartridge-future/>`_.

 Today, NESE Tape services are provided via Globus.
-If you are interested in purchasing NESE Tape storage services, contact ???.
 Other interfaces for NESE Tape services are currently being explored including S3 via `Starfish Storage <https://starfishstorage.com>`_ and there are groups using the CERN ecosystem of tools.
 If you are interested in exploring other alternatives, please visit the `NESE support page and contact us <https://nesedev.readthedocs.io/en/latest/support.html>`_.